Capability 5: complexity and uncertainty

 - seeks advice and help from team members, professional colleagues, and external experts when needed, delaying deciding to do so.

-The second is that the profession prepares both him- or herself by normalising uncertainty, pointing out uncertainties at every opportunity so that this is only different in extent.
-Suppose all professionals within the team undertake this approach.
-Patients and families will also feel that it is normal, just a little larger than usual.
+The second is that the professional prepares themselves by normalising uncertainty, pointing out uncertainties at every opportunity, so that this is only different in extent.
+If the team’s culture is to embrace uncertainty at all times, patients and families will also feel that it is normal so, when a much more challenging complex issue arises, they will not be shocked by open discussion of uncertainty.

 Managing complexity and uncertainty depend more upon skill than knowledge; knowledge tends to simplify complex situations and improve the accuracy of predictions.

 However, the professional should be aware of what is known or discoverable.
-In other words, the professional must distinguish between managing uncertainty, where that certainty can be reduced through further investigation or through taking time to find the information and genuine uncertainty, where further research or searching will not materially reduce the tension.
+In other words, the professional must distinguish between managing uncertainty, where certainty can be reduced through further investigation or by taking the time to gather information, and genuine uncertainty, where additional research or searching will not materially reduce the tension.

-Therefore the professional does need extensive general clinical knowledge, particularly of what is knowable – and how to discover that information.
-This will reassure the professional personally and others that there is genuine uncertainty rather than the individual being uncertain through ignorance.
+Therefore, the professional does need extensive general clinical knowledge, particularly of what is knowable – and how to discover that information.
+This will reassure the professional personally and others that there is genuine uncertainty, rather than the individual being uncertain due to ignorance.

-The other knowledge class is personally acquired knowledge, referred to as experience.
-A professional needs to be able to evaluate their own experience and to be able to judge how dependable it is as a guide when applied to the current situation.
+The other type of knowledge is personally acquired knowledge, commonly referred to as experience.
+A professional needs to be able to evaluate their own experience and judge how dependable it is as a guide when applied to the current situation.

 - what is known, even if they do not realise it for themselves, and how to find the detailed information;